TheCowboyAI/w3/initiate-cim.md

 1. Use NATS JetStream for message persistence
 2. Implement message versioning
-3. Define schemas for all message types
+3. Define schemas for all message types (Cmd/Qry/Evt)
 4. Use subject hierarchies for routing
+5. Use permissions and policies to route authorization

 ### Container Management